ghislainpiot/PyGridFight/documents/PyGridFight_Task_Breakdown.md

 - Update game state after move
 - Broadcast state update to all players
 - Handle movement errors
+- Ensure all asynchronous operations, such as broadcasting state updates to players, are managed using `anyio` (e.g., with task groups or `anyio.gather`).

 **Testing Requirements**:
 - Test valid movements